From weddings to birthdays to corporate events and more, catered events require banquet servers for a delightful guest experience.

 - High school diploma or GED

-- Meet age limit for serving alcoholic beverages (not always required)
+- Meet the age limit for serving alcoholic beverages (not always required)

 - Great customer service skills